EvanForsythe/ERCnet/README.md

 | -P | --Prune_cutoff | Float: prune seqs from alignments if the proportion of gap sites exceeds this number | no | 0.9 |
 | -T | --Taper | Run TAPER trimming of alignments?
 If selected, the user must include full path to installation of julia (should end in "bin/)" | no | "no" |

+*Values for these parameters can have a large impact on analyses so make sure the values make biological sense for your analysis before opting for default values.

 A note about (optionally) running the TAPER trimming step:
 [TAPER](https://github.com/chaoszhang/TAPER) is written in julia.
 We're including the TAPER script (correction_multi.jl) in ERCnet but you'll need to install julia and indicate the full path to the julia executable in order to run TAPER.
 Follow instructions on the TAPER github page for how to 'install' julia (simply unzip precompiled folder).